-The research report entitled “Cholecystokinin from the entorhinal cortex enables neural plasticity in the auditory cortex” was published recently online in Cell Research, a prestigious international journal in life sciences covering all areas of molecular and cell biology published by the Nature Publishing Group.
+The research report entitled “Cholecystokinin from the entorhinal cortex enables neural plasticity in the auditory cortex” was published recently in Cell Research, a prestigious international journal in life sciences covering all areas of molecular and cell biology published by the Nature Publishing Group.

 “Patients with damage to the medial temporal lobe have great difficulty in forming new declarative memories but can still recall older memories, suggesting that the medial temporal lobe is necessary for encoding memories in the neocortex,” said Professor He.

-Professor He and his team therefore investigated the chemical composition of dozens of neurotransmitters and neuromodulators in the medial temporal lobe and found that most of the neurons in the region projecting to the neocortex containing CCK.
+Professor He and his team therefore investigated the chemical composition of dozens of neurotransmitters and neuromodulators in the medial temporal lobe and found that most of the neurons in the region projecting to the neocortex contain CCK.

 “According to published research reports, blocking CCK receptors suppresses conditioned fear and knocking out the CCK receptor gene reduces anxiety-like behaviour in rodents, suggesting that CCK is associated with memory function.
 We conclude that the hippocampal system exerts its influence on cortical neuroplasticity through the action of CCK.
 CCK switches on the memory writing in the neocortex,” explained Professor He.